wn9237/rest_spec/markdowns/resources/oauth2permissiongrant.md

 # oAuth2PermissionGrant resource type

 Represents the OAuth 2.0 delegated permission scopes that have been granted to an application (represented by a service principal) as part of the user or admin consent process.

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",